igorkulman/SimpleObservable/README.md

 ## Publisher

 `Publisher` is an observable without an initial value.
-An  `Observable` is used for storing state, a `Publisher` us used for events.
+An `Observable` is used for storing state, a `Publisher` is used for events.

-Create a `Publisher` instance
+After you create a `Publisher` instance

 ```swift
 let onError = Publisher<Error>()